 - Professor Meredith Weiss of the Rockefeller College of Public Affairs, State University of NY at Albany.

-Other distinguished and notable speakers from Malaysia will include:
+Other distinguished and notable speakers from Malaysia included:

-- UPM’s Visiting Professor at Wailalak University, Thailand, Professor Ahmad Tarmizi Talib, who will speak on “Muslim – Non-Muslim Relations in Malaysia"
+- UPM’s Visiting Professor at Wailalak University, Thailand, Professor Ahmad Tarmizi Talib, who gave a presentation on on “Muslim – Non-Muslim Relations in Malaysia"

-- UNIMAS Professor Stanley Bye Kadam Kiai, who will speak on “the Politics of Federalism: reflecting on the role Sarawak and Sabah played in the formation of Malaysia"
+- UNIMAS Professor Stanley Bye Kadam Kiai, who discussed “the Politics of Federalism: reflecting on the role Sarawak and Sabah played in the formation of Malaysia"

-- Tun Abdul Razak Chair Professor Jayum Jawan, who is from UPM, will speak on “Race & Ethnic Relations: What can Malaysia and the US learn from each other?”
+- Tun Abdul Razak Chair Professor Jayum Jawan, who is from UPM, gave a presentation on “Race & Ethnic Relations: What can Malaysia and the US learn from each other?”

-The three day conference will have speakers addressing four major themes:
+The three day conference had speakers addressing four major themes: